ccxt/ccxt/CONTRIBUTING.md

   - a code snippet you're having difficulties with
   - the output of that snippet in verbose mode

+## How To Contribute Code

-## Pending Tasks
+### Pending Tasks

-Below is a list of tasks we would like to have implemented in the library in the first place.
+Below is a list of functionality we would like to have implemented in the library in the first place.
+If you want to contribute by submitting partial implementations be sure to look up examples of how it's done inside the library (where implemented already) and copy the adopted practices.
 Most of these tasks are already in progress:

 - Unified OHLC(v) series
 - Unified fetchTrades (public)